vishwa-aloka-16/FlyCast/README.md

+Here's an updated version of the GitHub documentation reflecting that this is a basic version of a larger project:

+---

-# Flight Delay Prediction with Logistic Regression
+# Flight Delay Prediction with Logistic Regression (Basic Version)

-This project uses logistic regression to predict flight cancellations based on the airline, origin, and destination.
-The dataset has been processed and simplified for demonstration purposes.
-The original dataset cannot be uploaded, but a reduced version is available in the `data/flight_delays_test.csv` file.
+This project serves as a basic version of a larger flight delay prediction system, where logistic regression is used to predict flight cancellations based on the airline, origin, and destination.
+The dataset has been simplified for this demonstration, with the original data being unavailable for upload.
+A reduced version of the dataset is available in the `data/flight_delays_test.csv` file.

 ## Requirements